publiccodenet/about/activities/communication/pitching.md

 We have different perspectives on open source:

-* Don't use 'open source' if you don't know your interlocutor knows about it - say 'collaborate and share'
+* Don't use 'open source' if you don't know your interlocutor knows about it - say 'collaborate and share'.
-* Deliberately use 'open source' to filter people based on their technological knowledge level
+* Deliberately use 'open source' to filter people based on their technological knowledge level.
-* 'Open source' really resonates with activists - open source is hands on democracy in action
+* 'Open source' really resonates with activists - open source is hands on democracy in action.

 ### We're apolitical

+We should reflect our [founding principles](https://about.publiccode.net/organization/mission.html#founding-principles) in our pitches.

 Avoid: "we think or we believe" [open source is better] Instead, describe what we do: "we help municipalities [share collaborative software].